PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-06 08:29:22
+Last updated: 2024-04-06 08:29:55
-Random Quote: Sometimes people make decisions, shit happens, and we gotta act accordingly. - Marty Byrde
+Random Quote: Shagg, son of Dolf will chop off their manhoods and feed them to the crows.  -  Shagga, son of Dolf